Skip to content

 MERCHANT_PRIVATE_KEY=0x...

-Set up Merchant RPC Server
+Set up Merchant API Route

-Next, we will set up our Merchant RPC Server at the /rpc endpoint of our app.
 For this example, we will use a Cloudflare Worker, however, you could also use a server framework of your choice (Next.js, Deno, Express, etc).
-See the MerchantRpc API reference.

 import { env } from 'cloudflare:workers'

-import { MerchantRpc } from 'porto/server'
+import { Router, Route } from 'porto/server'

 // Optionally handle which requests should be sponsored.